Shell out, capture output, parse itbrainjar persona show reviewerbrainjar compose review --task "Review src/sync.ts"With MCP, the agent calls tools directly:

 What’s exposed

-Section titled “What’s exposed”Every brainjar operation is available as an MCP tool.
+Section titled “What’s exposed”Every operation meaningful to an agent is available as an MCP tool.
 The main categories:

 | Tool | Description |